nvattipalli/DFT_And_Frequency_Filtering/README.md

   ![Alt text](result.png?raw=true "Sample output")

 ----------------------
 3. (2 Pts.)
-Implement and report you findings in report.md
+Describe your method and report you findings in report.md

 ----------------------
 Two images are provided for testing: cells.png and cell2.jpg